antoniiolpzzz/PDS-CuriousMind/Documentation/Manual/UserManual.md

 ### 🧪 Test Database

 CuriousMind includes a test database designed to verify the correct functioning of the application.
 It contains realistic examples of the app’s workflow, ideal for functional testing, located in the folder: XXXXXX TODO XXXXXX.
+In addition, the application has 2 default courses that will be imported in case the user has an empty database when running

 ---